 If you connect your Google Search Console account to On Page SEO Checker, you can automatically import the landing pages that your website is ranking for.
-By connecting Google Analytics, SEMrush can use bounce rate, time on page and page load time to calculate ideas where you need to improve your site’s user experience.
+By connecting Google Analytics, SEMrush can use bounce rate, time on page and page load time to calculate ideas where you need to improve a page and user experience.

-When To Use: When trying to enhance the accuracy of your audit, keeping your disavow file up to date
+When To Use: When trying to enhance the accuracy of your audit and keeping your disavow file up to date.

 After you’ve started your Backlink Audit, you will see a blue tab labeled “Connect to Google Search Console” at the bottom of your report.

 If you’ve already connected Google Search Console to SEMrush, we will ask you to verify your account for security reasons.
 To verify, find the “high,” “average,” and “low” values for your Pages crawled per day from the “Crawl > Crawl stats” area in your GSC account.

 After verifying, you can integrate backlinks from your Search Console account into your audit.
 This will save you from spending extra time uploading URLs of each and every referring domain that you want to track.